 - Fluid surrounding most joints and organs

 Who Oversees Training for Bloodborne Pathogens?

 The completion of training on bloodborne pathogens falls under the concern of the Occupational Safety and Health Administration (OSHA).
-Any businesses subject to OSHA requirements must legally provide training on bloodborne pathogens to all employees at risk of exposure to blood and any diseases that come from contact with human blood.
+Any businesses subject to OSHA requirements must legally provide training on bloodborne pathogens to all employees at risk of exposure to blood and any diseases from contact with human blood.

 OSHA developed the Bloodborne Pathogens Standard to protect at-risk employees from bloodborne pathogens.
-Following this standard will guarantee that the proper documentation is filled out in case OSHA requests it.
+Following this standard will guarantee that the proper documentation is filled out in case, OSHA requests it.
 By the way, we do have a Bloodborne Pathogens “Toolbox Talk” that you should check out as well.

 When Must Employers Provide Training on Bloodborne Pathogen Standards to Employees?

 Employees must receive BBP training and understand their exposure risk.
 All workers at risk of occupational exposure to bloodborne pathogens in any industry must know how to comply with OSHA standards at different stages.
 Workers must be trained when they are: